-And although expected, Melinda’s simple words that month of “I’m pregnant” sparked my personal renaissance that shows no signs of slowing down.
+And although expected, Melinda’s simple words of “I’m pregnant” sparked my personal renaissance that shows no signs of slowing down.

 But if life was so good, why did I feel the irresistible urge to change every aspect of it?

 After much searching, I found an overwhelming need to live and work with purpose, share my journey with others, and provide direct value to people.
-But where was my express pass to meet these needs?
+But how?

 I saw people doing all these amazing things as I started to explore blogs.
 And they were happily giving away their best resources on topics like simplicity, organization, risk-taking, personal finance, doing passionate work, and more.

 The Re-Evaluation Process